 Computer Science Programs in Georgia

-Prospective CS professionals can earn degrees at all levels in Georgia, from an associate to a doctorate.
-Most Ph.D. holders assume teaching positions, where a terminal degree is required for tenure-track positions; some CS roles, such as information research scientists, require a minimum of a master’s degree.
-There are many positions, however, where only a bachelor’s or associate degree is sufficient to begin a career.
+Prospective computer science professionals can earn degrees at all levels in Georgia, from the associate level to a doctorate.
+Most Ph.D. holders work in college faculty positions; some professionals, such as information research scientists, require at least a master's degree.
+For many positions, however, a bachelor's or associate degree suffices to begin a career.

-It’s important that students searching for a computer science program in Georgia check for regional accreditation (SACSCOC) and ABET accreditation, which is a specialized accreditation recognized by CHEA for programs in applied science, computing, engineering, or engineering technology.
+Students searching for a computer science program in Georgia should check for regional accreditation from the Southern Association of Colleges and Schools Commission on Colleges and the Accreditation Board for Engineering and Technology (ABET).
+ABET accreditation is specialized and recognized by CHEA for programs in applied science, computing, engineering, or engineering technology.
 While ABET accreditation is voluntary for schools, some professions like engineering and surveying require it for licensure.